ibm-mas-manage/sno/docs/index.md

 # Single Node OpenShift

 ## Summary
-A Single Node OpenShift(SNO) is a configuration of a standard OpenShift with a single control plane node that is configured to run workloads on it.
-It offers both control and worker node functionality, users can deploy smaller OpenShift footprint and have minimal to no dependence on the centralized management cluster and can run autonomously when needed.
-It can be deployed to resource-constrained environments for demos, proof of concepts, or even on-premises deployments.
+Single Node OpenShift (SNO) is a configuration of a standard OpenShift cluster that consists of a single control plane node that is configured to run workloads on it.
+This configuration offers both control and worker node functionality, allowing users to deploy a smaller OpenShift footprint and have minimal to no dependence on a centralized management cluster.
+SNO can run autonomously when needed, making it a useful solution for resource-constrained environments, demos, proof of concepts, or even on-premises deployments.

+By deploying SNO, users can experience the benefits of OpenShift in a more compact environment that requires fewer resources.
+It can also provide a simple and efficient way to test new features or applications in a controlled environment.
+However, it's important to keep in mind that SNO lacks high availability, so it may not be suitable for mission-critical workloads that require constant uptime.

+Overall, SNO offers a flexible and convenient way to deploy OpenShift for a variety of use cases.

 ## Highlights
 - Automated SNO installation on AWS.
 - Assisted Installer for SNO installation on bare metal and vSphere.
-[Assisted Installer](https://docs.openshift.com/container-platform/4.10/installing/installing_sno/install-sno-installing-sno.html) uses installation wizard on Red Hat’s OpenShift Cluster Manager site.
+The [Assisted Installer](https://docs.openshift.com/container-platform/4.10/installing/installing_sno/install-sno-installing-sno.html) uses a wizard on Red Hat’s OpenShift Cluster Manager site.
-- Local storage can be configured using [ODS LVM Operator](https://github.com/red-hat-storage/lvm-operator).
+- Allows for local storage configuration using the ODS [ODS LVM Operator](https://github.com/red-hat-storage/lvm-operator).
-- Automated installation of MAS, Manage, Mobile, and DB2 using ansible-devops/CLI.
+- Automates installation of MAS, Manage, Mobile, and DB2 using ansible-devops/CLI.
+- Generates JDBC Configuration for all three external databases(DB2, Oracle, SQL server) from CLI.
+- Supports all valid combinations of industry solutions and add-ons on SNO based on the compatibility matrix.
-- Supports mobile and 70 concurrent users.
+- Supports 70 concurrent users.
 - You need entitement for the official support.
+- Supported on bare metal, vSphere, Red Hat OpenStack, and Red Hat Virtualization platforms.

 If you want to use Persistent Volumes, you’ll need an additional disk, an SSD preferably, and configre ODS LVM Operator to use it.

 ## When to use Single Node OpenShift?
+- For edge sites or scenarios where OpenShift clusters are required, but high availability is not critical, Single Node OpenShift can be an appropriate solution.
-If you want to experience a “real” cluster, a Single Node OpenShift may be a better option.
-You can develop and deploy applications and get a real cluster feel.
+- For developers who want to experience a "real" cluster environment, Single Node OpenShift is a good option.
+It enables them to develop and deploy applications in a cluster environment, providing a "small" OpenShift experience.
-It’s the best “small” OpenShift experience.
+- It's important to note that Single Node OpenShift lacks high availability, which is a tradeoff that should be considered.

-I have Single Node OpenShift running on a baremetal environment with 16 Cores, 64GB RAM and 2 SSDs with MAS 8.9 and Manage 8.5.
+I have Single Node OpenShift running on a baremetal environment with 16 Cores, 64GB RAM and 2 SSDs with MAS 8.10 and Manage 8.6.
 The first SSD has the OS, and the second disk is configured to be used by the LVM Operator.

 ## Use Cases
 - Small MAS and Manage-only implementations that range from 70 concurrent users
 - Satellite / Disconnected deployments, possibly connected to a big MAS.
 It can sync data to Central Data Center for Maximo EAM
+- Upgrading small Maximo customers to MAS
+- Demo & PoC

 ![image](images/sno.png)